morganjweaver/liquibet/blockchain/README.md

-# LiquiBet: A Mutating NFT Asset Derivatives with Gambling and Lottery Mechanics
+# LiquiBet: A Dynamic SFT Asset Derivative with Gambling and Lottery Mechanics

 Chainlink x Encode Hackathon 2022